-A strong voice advocating for children at the local and state level through a combination of grass roots advocacy and a full-time staff to coordinate those efforts and represent the Association in Olympia;
+A strong voice advocating for children at local and state levels through a combination of grassroots advocacy and a full-time staff to coordinate efforts and represent the Association in Olympia;

 Outreach efforts at the local and state level to ensure our membership reflects the rich diversity of the children on whose behalf we advocate;